 If you are a candidate on the job search, here are a few tips on how to optimally present yourself during virtual interviews.

 Even though interviewing from the comfort of your own home sounds convenient, you want to take this method as seriously as you would an in-person meeting.

 Below are a few recommendations on getting yourself set up for success.

 Most likely, the recruiter will send over step by step instructions on how to join the virtual interview.
 To avoid the embarrassment of technical difficulties, test the internet bandwidth of the location where you plan to interview by video calling your family or friends and having a mock conversation.

 Can you hear the other person clearly?
-Is the video crisp with body movement?
+Is the video crisp as you move your body?
 You will want your interviewer to hear every little piece of valuable information you have to say and not be distracted by a robotic and choppy experience.

 Also, if you plan to use ear buds or a headset, test your accessories carefully.
-Most often when I’m conducting a virtual interview, the candidate’s audio is the problem.
-I have found audio problems usually arise when a candidate is using bluetooth headphones, but their computer is set to use the computer microphone anyway.
-You can check your audio set up in System Preferences on the navigation bar from your desktop.
+Most often when recruiters conduct a virtual interview, they comment that the candidate's audio is the problem.
+Audio problems usually arise when a candidate is using bluetooth headphones, but their computer is set to use the computer microphone.
+You can check your audio set up in System Preferences on the navigation bar from your Desktop.

 Two keywords: complete silence.
 Even as I write this blog from home, I can hear the humming of the refrigerator right next to me.
 Computer microphones do not discriminate, and they will pick up every little sound in your space.